kisonecat/tikzwolke/README.md

 # TikZ Wolke

-TikZ Wolke is a cloud-based service which converts `script` tags (containing TikZ code) into SVGs.
+TikZ Wolke is a service which converts `script` tags (containing TikZ code) into SVGs.

 ## Example